jrihon/puckers/README.md

 $ cd path/to/torsions
 $ cargo build --release

-# There are two ways to do it.
+# There are three ways to do it.

 # Method 1 : To put it directly in the path (recommended)
 $ sudo cp path/to/torsions/target/release/torsions /usr/bin/torsions

 # Method 2 : Add PATH to ~/.bashrc
 $ export PATH="$PATH:path/to/torsions/target/release/torsions"

+# Method 3 : alias the binary.
+Probably the safest option
+$ alias torsions="path/to/torsions/target/release/torsions"
 ```